RenatoFarruggio/qrCodeReaderWriter/README.md

          ... # Main loop
 ```
 ## Compatibility
-Packet format compatible with log requirements [here](https://github.com/cn-uofbasel/BACnet/blob/master/doc/BACnet-event-structure.md).
+Packet format compatible with [BACnet log requirements](https://github.com/cn-uofbasel/BACnet/blob/master/doc/BACnet-event-structure.md).
 But we can send any bytes that standard UDP packets can send.
-We have, however, adapted our code to fit the transport interface
+We have, however, adapted our code to fit the transport interface of logSync.

 ## Diary
-All meeting notes are located in the diary, [here](https://github.com/cn-uofbasel/BACnet/blob/master/groups/02-soundLink/Tagebuch.md).
+All meeting notes are located in [the diary](https://github.com/cn-uofbasel/BACnet/blob/master/groups/02-soundLink/Tagebuch.md).

 ## TODO:
 * ~~Write proper README~~